OSYSARCH/HLaaS/hardware/Nitrogen/README.md

 -->
 # Hardware Lab as a Service blueprint

-## Devices Under Test - Arduino nano 33 BLE
+## Device Under Test - 96Boards Nitrogen
-Arduino nano 33 BLE is controlled by Lava worker installed on Raspberry Pi 4B.
+Nitrogen board is controlled by Lava worker installed on Raspberry Pi 4B.
 There's no requirements for it to be RPi4B but standardisation o f setup of systems configurations, rack space, IaC, etc. for OSTC environment.

 Controlling host: